VicRoads

-VicRoads is a government joint venture in the state of Victoria, Australia.
-In the state, it is responsible for driver licensing and vehicle registration.
-It is owned and operated through a joint venture between the Victorian government and a consortium made up of Aware Super, Australian Retirement Trust and Macquarie Asset Management.
+VicRoads is a brand for driver licensing and vehicle registration services operated on behalf of the Department of Transport and Planning (DTP) in the state of Victoria, Australia.
+The operators of the VicRoads brand – R&L Services Victoria, responsible for registration and licensing, and CP Services Victoria, which sells custom plates – are joint ventures between the Victorian government and a consortium made up of Aware Super, Australian Retirement Trust and Macquarie Asset Management.